OS 3.5 Logo

 - Boing Bag #2: v44.5 (1/3/01)

-- 3.5 has unimplemented on-line help.
+- OS 3.5 has unimplemented context-sensitive help.
 Chris Young explains: "Pressing the Help key in Workbench attempts to load a file called HELP:english/sys/workbench.guide.
 However, this file isn't actually distributed with Workbench.
-If you want to test this, try renaming any AmigaGuide file and moving it to HELP:english/sys - press Help in Workbench, and the doc will display (a "cannot open node" message will also appear briefly.)"
+If you want to test this, try renaming any AmigaGuide file and moving it to HELP:english/sys.
+Press Help in Workbench, and the doc will display (a "cannot open node" message will also appear briefly.)"

 - Holger Kruse explains the v44.x version numbering for OS 3.5; posted on comp.sys.amiga.misc (11.13.99): "V43 was used for a lot of things, but AFAIK never quite officially.
 The main reason why 3.5 is not V43 but V44 is probably to avoid revision number clashes with the various third-party V43 modules, e.g. the V43 datatype API and implementations.
-What happened is that a lot of third parties tried to extend AmigaOS on their own, once they saw that their was no official development going on any more, and they decided to use V43 because it was the smallest version number guaranteed to be higher than any official OS version number.
-Now with 3.5 AI has to increase the version number once more to officially obsolete those intermediate third-party products, hence V44."
+What happened is that a lot of third parties tried to extend AmigaOS on their own, once they saw that there was no official development going on any more, and they decided to use V43 because it was the smallest version number guaranteed to be higher than any official OS version number.
+Now with OS 3.5, Amiga Inc. has to increase the version number once more to officially obsolete those intermediate third-party products, hence V44."

-- OS 3.5 could easily be termed "the most controversial OS release in the Amiga's history."
+- OS 3.5 could easily be deemed "the most controversial OS release in the Amiga's history."